• Skip to primary navigation

 Due to their UVA, UVB, and HEV (comprehensive solar blue light) protection, I recommend Maui Jim’s Red Sands sunglasses for beachgoers.
 These stylish sunglasses are durable and lightweight with a rectangular frame and polarized lenses that reduce 99.9% of glare.

-Of course, the Ray-Ban Wayfarer and Aviator sunglasses are always classic choices for fashionable, well-made sunglasses, and both iconic styles have models with polarized lenses, too.
+Of course, the Ray-Ban Wayfarer and Aviator sunglasses are always classic choices for fashionable, well-made sunglasses.
+Both iconic styles also have models with polarized lenses.

-For example, these Suncloud sunglasses have polarized lenses and look similar to the Maui Jim Red Sands and Ray-Ban Wayfarer at a more budget-friendly price.
+For example, Suncloud sunglasses offer polarized lenses and stylish frames at a more budget-friendly price.

 Best Swimsuits for the Beach